hanzoai/mcp/LLM.md

 - Improve integration with other MCP servers
 - Enhance error reporting and logging
 - Add more comprehensive documentation

-## 2025-03-29: Added Browser Use Interface and Tests

-### Goals
-- Add browser automation capabilities to MCP
-- Create a BrowserUseInterface class similar to the ComputerUseInterface
-- Implement comprehensive tests for the browser automation functionality
-- Ensure proper error handling and a consistent API

-### Changes Implemented

-#### 1. Browser Use Interface
-- Created a new `BrowserUseInterface` class for interacting with the browser-use MCP server
-- Implemented methods for server management (ensure_running, stop, restart)
-- Added tool discovery and execution capabilities
-- Exposed the interface through a global singleton instance

-#### 2. Browser Automation Helper Functions
-- Implemented helper functions for common browser operations:
-  - `get_browser_capabilities` - for discovering available browser tools
-  - `navigate_to` - for navigating to URLs
-  - `take_screenshot` - for capturing browser screenshots
-  - `get_page_content` - for retrieving HTML content
-  - `click_element` - for clicking elements using CSS selectors
-  - `fill_form` - for entering text into form fields

-#### 3. Comprehensive Testing
-- Created unit tests for the BrowserUseInterface in `test_browser_use_interface.py`
-- Added integration tests in `test_browser_use.py`
-- Implemented fixtures for mocking browser server interactions
-- Tested error handling and edge cases

-### Design Decisions

-1. **Interface Consistency**
-   - Followed the same design patterns as the ComputerUseInterface for consistency
-   - Used the same method names and parameter structures where appropriate
-   - Maintained consistent error reporting and response formats

-2. **Browser Automation API**
-   - Selected the most common browser automation operations for helper functions
-   - Used CSS selectors for element targeting (industry standard)
-   - Designed for both headless and headed browser interactions

-3. **Testing Approach**
-   - Created separate unit and integration tests
-   - Used comprehensive mocking for reliable, deterministic tests
-   - Tested the full automation sequence, not just individual operations

-### Future Improvements
-- Add more specialized browser automation functions
-- Implement cookie and local storage management
-- Add support for multiple browser windows/tabs
-- Create examples demonstrating browser automation workflows
-- Add integration with web testing frameworks

 ## 2025-03-30: Test Fixes